We are now stocking natural konjac sponges.

 These natural konjac sponges have a soft texture, and have been used in Japan for centuries as the first bath sponge for new born babies since the natural fibres have such a soft texture.
 This has led to the use of konjac sponge in southeast Asia as a facial cleansing and bath sponge.

 When you receive your sponge, it will be packaged in a re-sealable plastic pouch.
 This is to keep it clean before sale and to serve as a storage pouch if you only use it occasionally.
 The sponge has a thin cotton hanging loop attached, so it can be hung up to dry between uses.
 You will find that the sponge feels very hard when it arrives, so the first thing you'll need to do is soak it in water.
 The konjac fibre has the ability to hold lots of water, so leave it for several minutes in a bowl of water and the sponge will increase in size slightly as it absorbs the water.
-Then give it a gentle squeeze between your palms and it's ready to use.
+Then give it a very gentle squeeze between the palms of your hands and it's ready to use.

 Available in a natural cream or pink colour.
 Each sponge measures approximately 7cm diameter when wet.